Find the horizontal asymptote, if there is one, of the graph of each rational function. h(x)=12x3/(3x2+1)

 Rational Functions

 A rational function is a ratio of two polynomials, expressed as f(x) = P(x)/Q(x).
-Understanding the domain restrictions caused by the denominator is essential, as values that make the denominator zero are not in the domain and may lead to vertical asymptotes or holes.
+Understanding the domain restrictions caused by the denominator is essential, as values that make Q(x) = 0 are excluded from the domain and can lead to vertical asymptotes or holes.

 Recommended video: